Whistleblower says Trump officials copied millions of Social Security numbers

 Nevertheless, it appears that the data was transferred in late June after a request by Solly was signed off on by Michael Russo, another DOGE-affiliated official.
 In July, Aram Moghaddassi, the SSA's chief information officer, who was also previously with DOGE, authorized "Provisional Authorization to Operate," effectively allowing officials to work with the copy of the data.

-"I have determined the business need is higher than the security risk associated with this implementation and I accept all risks associated with this implementation and operation," read Moghaddassi's decision, seen by NPR.
+"I have determined the business need is higher than the security risk associated with this implementation and I accept all risks associated with this implementation and operation," reads Moghaddassi's decision, seen by NPR.

 In its statement, the Social Security Administration said that the copy of the data has remained inside its secure environment.
 "High-level career SSA officials have administrative access to this system with oversight by SSA's Information Security team," it said.